-This is acclaimed organist Dr. Frederick Hohman performing the Toccata from the Fifth Symphony for Organ by Charles-Marie Widor on the Schantz organ of the Cathedral Basilica of the Sacred Heart in Newark, New Jersey, an instrument with electro-pneumatic
+This is acclaimed organist Dr. Frederick Hohman performing the Toccata from the Fifth Symphony for Organ by Charles-Marie Widor on the Schantz electro-pneumatic action organ of the Cathedral Basilica of the Sacred Heart in Newark, New Jersey, a work

-action and a work which has been recorded many, many times by some of the most talented organists in the world on some of the grandest pipe organs in the world.
+which has been recorded innumerable times by some of the most talented organists around the globe on some of the grandest pipe organs in the world.
 This recording clocks in a 6:00 minutes, about as fast as can be without hurrying the music.

-in this video that 1) for the infamous "impossible" stretch of a 10th in the left hand chord on the 4th beat of measure 8, he does not take the high E with the right hand but (unexpectedly) moves the low C up one octave, retaining a four-note C7 chord but in 2nd inversion,
+that 1) for the infamous "impossible" stretch of a 10th in the left hand chord on the 4th beat of measure 8, he does not take the high E with the right hand but (unexpectedly) moves the low C up one octave, retaining a four-note C7 chord but in 2nd inversion,

-close position, 2) the pedal line is doubled at the octave in measure 49 and played one octave lower than written, 3) the high F in the left hand chord on the first beat of measure 63 is taken with the right hand, as expected, and 4) instead
+close position, 2) the pedal line is doubled at the octave in measure 49 and played one octave lower than written, 3) the high F in the left hand chord on the first beat of measure 63 is taken with the right hand, as expected, and 4) instead of taking the

-of taking the left hand chords beginning on measure 67 with the left hand on the (Swell) manual above the Great in the octave where written as indicated in the score, requiring the hands to be crossed, these chords are unexptectedly taken an octave lower than
+left hand chords beginning on measure 67 with the left hand on the (Swell) manual above the Great in the octave where written as indicated in the score, requiring the hands to be crossed, these chords are unexpectedly taken an octave lower than written on

-written on the (Choir) manual below the Great with all suboctave stops retired on that manual.
+the (Choir) manual below the Great with all suboctave stops retired on that manual.
 Some organists find it easier to play this passage this way.
-Some also find it more practical to keep both hands on the Great throughout the whole work
+Some also find it more practical to keep both hands on the Great throughout the whole work employing

 piston changes and, of course, the swell shoe to effect volume adjustments until this last passage and THEN cross the left hand over the right to go to the Swell.